rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 In my code, type declarations often take more space than the actual programs.
 But, we are talking more and more prerequisites.

 Returning to the JS application I worked on.
-The final product is still close to JS (it uses TS) but...
-Callback hell was replaced with clean async await monadic abstraction, data is immutable, inputs and outputs are always clear, React components are mostly referentally transparent functions (no internal React hooks), it has very descriptive types, and it is simple.
+The final product is still close to JS (it uses TS) but... the new code has 4 simple ingredients: immutability, [referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [clear types](2022-03-13-ts-types-part6.html#about-clarity), and _async/await_ abstraction to avoid callback hell.
+Not that many prerequisites to consume the new code!
+The code may feel weird and opinionated (e.g. React components avoid using hooks) but a little weirdness is a small price to pay if one compares it to its predecessor.

+> &emsp; *IMO, high quality code shifts cognitive load from maintainer to implementer*

+This works great even if both are the same person.
+My story about JS application rewrite shows that this is possible.

 _side_note_start
-**In a unicorn universe,** projects are not allowed to exceed certain thresholds of cognitive loads.
+**In a unicorn universe,** projects are not allowed to exceed certain thresholds of cognitive load.
-When the threshold is reached, there is a decision diagram with 2 options: the team can learn more to refactor the code or abandon the project.
+When the threshold is reached abstractions that lower the load are identified, learned, and applied.
+&#129412;
 _side_note_end